Skip to Content

 The polyribosome is the primary functional unit of translation, and consists of mRNA and a cluster of ribosomes along the mRNA.
 It also contains a nascent polypeptide chain in the translation process.
 Any part of the polyribosome may initiate assembly on the endoplasmic reticulum.
 Translation occurs in the ER via a signal recognition particle (SRP) pathway, which involves binding of the ribosome to the elongating polypeptide.
 Ribosomes and mRNAs may also be localized to the ER by other mechanisms.

-READ ALSO: How Much Does a Drag Truck Cost?
+READ ALSO: What Does Camming a Truck Do?

 Which Statement Best Describes the Role of DNA?